TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

                   \end{bmatrix}.
 $$

 We need a row swap to bring the last matrix to echelon form.
 The key idea is to **perform all the row exchanges first** and **then add multiples of  rows (top-down) to other rows** to obtain an echelon form.
-Here the one row exchange is captured by the matrix
+Here the one row exchange, swapping row 2 and row 3,  is captured by the matrix

 $$
    P = \begin{bmatrix} 1 & 0 & 0 \\ 0 & 0 & 1 \\ 0 & 1 & 0  \end{bmatrix}.